jgphilpott/polysmith/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ### Additional Information:

-Add any other information or screenshots about the feature request here.
+Add any extra information about your feature request here.